Solinst LevelSender 5 Cellular Telemetry System

 Solinst Cloud

-LevelSender telemetry system users can opt-in to the Solinst Cloud web-based data-management tool that enables configuration and management of remote devices.
-Quickly view and assess remote projects, set alarms, download reports and more using the online dashboard.
+LevelSender telemetry system users can opt-in to the Solinst Cloud web-based data-management tool that enables the configuration and management of remote devices.
+Quickly view and assess remote projects, set alarms, download reports, and more using the online dashboard.
 Data plans start at no cost, with the option for expanding to low-cost plans for managing a larger network of Leveloggers.

 LevelSender telemetry devices work with the LevelSender 5 using the following loggers: